dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 ### 1. Using the custom schema without the concatenation with the target schema in production

-The most common use case is using the custom schema without concatenating it with the default schema name when in Production.
+The most common use case is using the custom schema without concatenating it with the default schema name when in production.

 To do so, you can create a new file called `generate_schema_name.sql` under your macros folder with the following code: